-6.SURVEILLANCE AND MONITORING
+7. SURVEILLANCE AND MONITORING

-6.1Statewide Monitoring Programs
+7.1 Statewide Monitoring Programs

 The effectiveness of a water quality control plan cannot be judged without the information supplied by a strong and systematic surveillance and monitoring program.
 The overall objectives of an adequate water quality surveillance and monitoring program are: